dearhive/MashShare/readme.txt

 == Changelog ==

+= 2.2.6 =
+* New: New logging function for debug mode which stores all requested shares in /mashsharer/logs/

 = 2.2.5 =
 * New: Optional loading of share button scripts and styles into footer.
 See new option in Mashshare->Settings->General settings
 * Info: Share buttons no longer compatible to older versions than WordPress 3.6